duxan/dataSci_getData-015_course-project/README.md

 3. run_analysis.R which runs the code if data is present in the same directory

 In order to use the script provided in this repo, you need to:
-* Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and leave it in the default name "UCI HAR Dataset" and structure.
+* Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and leave it with the default name "UCI HAR Dataset" and structure.
 * Make sure the folder "UCI HAR Dataset" and run_analysis.R script are both in the same directory, which doesn-t have to be current working directory.
 * Use source("run_analysis.R", chdir=T) command in RStudio. `chdir` ensures that script's location is set as WD.
 * You will find two output files generated: